AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 LinkedIn, Pinterest and Twitter.
 When you use the Export Server on your own server and you want the sharing to work properly, you should set up `--saving-folder` and `--saving-prefix`.
 The first parameter is the path to the folder where images will be stored.
-The second parameter is the URL prefix which will be concatenated with a shared image name and returned to user.
+The second parameter is the URL prefix which will be concatenated with a shared image name and returned to a user.
 You should provide the access to shared image through that URL by setting up Nginx, for example.

-### Sharing on Facebook, LinkedIn and Pinterest
+### Sharing on Facebook, LinkedIn, and Pinterest
 Sharing on Facebook, LinkedIn, and Pinterest is implemented with the help of the commands for saving images.
-Mentioned social networks get the prepared picture via the link and just allow a user to post it on the page.
+Mentioned social networks get the prepared picture via the link and just allow the user to post it on the page.

 ### Sharing on Twitter
 Sharing images on Twitter is implemented with the AnyChart Twitter app.
 It requires MySQL database to be set up and uses three types of requests.

 #### `/sharing/twitter`
-First of all, user sends a request to `/sharing/twitter` that contains SVG or script from which the image will be generated and posted on the page - the request should contain the same parameters as a request to `/png` URL does.
+First of all, the user sends a request to `/sharing/twitter` that contains SVG or script from which the image will be generated and posted on the page - the request should contain the same parameters as a request to `/png` URL does.
-There are two options here: a user is authorized in the AnyChart Twitter application or not.
+There are two options here: the user is authorized in the AnyChart Twitter application or not.

 If the user isn't authorized, the Twitter Authorization dialog will be displayed.
 The user should confirm that he gives the app the rights to post the image.
 After that, the user will be redirected to the `/sharing/twitter_oauth`